Housing Application Process

 Upon checking into university housing, each resident will be assigned a room key(s) and a mailbox key.
 These keys are the student's responsibility until checking out of the residence hall.
 Students may not duplicate any university key(s).
 Residents must report each lost or stolen key to the Department of Housing and Residence Life immediately.
 For safety and security reasons, if the original key has not been produced within 24 hours, the lock will be changed and a $50.00 fee (room keys) or $65.00 fee (mailbox keys) will be charged to the resident's account for the cost of the change.
 Unauthorized and/or duplicate key(s) returned to Residence Life staff at check-out will be replaced and appropriate charges will be billed to the student's account for each key.
 Possession of any unauthorized keys and the giving of key(s) to unauthorized persons are matters for serious disciplinary action.
 Due to fire safety and other security issues, locks and/or chains may not be added to any door in any university housing unit, including closet doors.
 Locks may not be tampered in any way that may interfere with the locking or unlocking of the door(s).

 If a resident temporarily misplaces a key between the hours of 8:30am – 5:00pm Monday- Friday, they may come to the Department of Housing and Residence Life with a valid Barry University ID in order to obtain a temporary tag key.
 During the hours of 5pm – 8:30am Monday – Thursday, and 24 hours on the weekends, the resident may contact the RA on duty to be keyed into their assigned space.
 The resident student must present a valid Barry University ID.
-A lock-out fee of $10.00 will be charged to the students account for each lock-out.
+A progressive lock-out fee will be charged to the students account for each lock-out.
+Lock-Out fees start at $10.00 for the first, $20.00 for the second, $30.00 for the third and will remain at $30.00 for each consecutive.
+Students may also be required to attend a student conduct meeting if lockouts become excessive.

 Each student living in university housing is assigned a mailbox for their use according to their housing assignment.
 The student mailboxes are located behind Thompson Hall.
 It is an expectation that each resident check their assigned mailbox daily for university housing and general university correspondence.
 Failure to include your box number in your mailing address will result in mail being late or RETURNED TO SENDER because of INSUFFICIENT ADDRESS.
 Students must forward all mail prior to checking out of housing.
 Your mailbox is only assigned to you while you have a current active room assignment.
 Please be aware, that if you change rooms at any time, your mailbox assignment will change according to your new assignment.
 Mailboxes are assigned according to your placement.
 It is the student’s responsibility to notify the necessary parties of their mailbox change by completing a change of address information with the respective parties that send them mail.